-- The CRUISE indicator light in the speedometer display will go off. - A BEEP will be heard.
+- The CRUISE indicator will turn off. - A BEEP will be heard.

-NOTE: If the throttle lever is not fully released when the cruise button is pressed to deactivate cruise mode, the BEEP will not be heard and the cruise light will remain on.
-The speed limiting function of cruise mode will stay active until the throttle is fully released, then the BEEP will be heard and the cruise light will go out.
+NOTE: If the throttle lever is not fully released when the cruise button is pressed to deactivate cruise mode, the BEEP will not be heard and the cruise indicator will remain on.
+The speed limiting function of cruise mode will stay active until the throttle is fully released, then the BEEP will be heard and the cruise indicator will go out.